joneavila/dissatisfaction-models/README.md

 ### Frame-level linear regression model

 A linear regressor using MATLAB's `fitlm` function.
 Reads labels from annotator `ja`.
 Trains with train set and predicts on dev set.
-The mean absolute error is
+The baseline predicts the majority class (in this case 0 for neutral).
+The regressor's mean absolute error (MAE) is
 0.452.
+The baseline's MAE is 0.257.
 The learned coefficients are saved to `coefficients.txt`,

 ```MATLAB
 Sorted coefficients in descending order with format: coefficient, value, abbreviation